Sensaphone/ValuStor/README.md

   make
   make install
 ```
+If using g++, `cassandra.h` must be in the include path and the application must be linked with
+`-L/path/to/libcassandra.so/ -lcassandra -lpthread`.

 An installation of either Cassandra or ScyllaDB is required.
 The latter is strongly
-recommended for this application, as the former has much worse performance.
-ScyllaDB is incredibly [easy
+recommended for this application due to its [advantageous design decisions](http://opensourceforu.com/2018/04/seven-design-decisions-that-apache-cassandras-successor-is-built-on/).
+ScyllaDB is incredibly [easy to setup](http://docs.scylladb.com/getting-started/).
-to setup](http://docs.scylladb.com/getting-started/).
 This project has been tested with ScyllaDB v.2.x.

 ## Thread Safety
 The cassandra driver fully supports multi-threaded access.